Smesworld/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple Twitter clone that uses AJAX, jQuery, HTML5, and CSS to produce a single-page site.
 It is meant as a demonstration of front end skills rather than a fully-functional twiter clone.
 That said it allows posting of new tweets, displaying said tweets  and basic page navigation complete with a return to top button!
-The page has basic error handeling to prevent empty/whitespace tweets, tweets that are too long, and provides basic protection from cross-site scripting.
+The page has basic error handeling to prevent empty tweets, tweets that are too long, and provides basic protection from cross-site scripting.

+## Final Product

 ## Getting Started